-A crucial community resource, PFA"s Juvenile Firesetting Intervention program is designed to assess risky behavior in adolescents who show an unhealthy curiosity about fire.
+A crucial community resource, PFA's Youth Firesetter Prevention and Intervention program, is designed to assess risky behavior in adolescents who show an unhealthy curiosity about fire.
 This free program is conducted in a welcoming, one-on-one session between the child and one of our JFS experts.

 Where and why does firesetting happen?